teusH/MySense/PyCom/README.LoPy.md

 Via the `console` add an application with a name: https://console.thethingsnetwork.org/applications/add If done so, click on the added application name and register a device:
 ://console.thethingsnetwork.org/applications/NAME_APPLICATION/devices/register
-Write down the following information to be entered in the Config.py:
+Write down the following OTAA information to be entered in the Config.py:
 ```python
 dev_eui = "XXXXXXXXXXXXXXXX"
 app_eui = "YYYYYYYYYYYYYYYY"
 app_key = "ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ"
 ```
+MySense is also supporting the ABP mode with LoRa.
+Just define the ABP keys.
+If available MySense will first try OTAA and if unsuccessfull (or if keys are not defined) will try ABP mode.
 If you want to access (and you want to do that during tests) the TTN MQTT server you need to write down the App ID (NAME_APPLICATION) and Access Key (bottom of the App Id page).

-If the LoPy sensor kit is running you
+To Do: support MQTT access via WiFi.

-## LoRa test
+## MySense test
-### Send test data to TTN
+MySense is supplying some simple test scripts to test LoRa, GPS, meteo, and dust sensors.
+Use xyz_test.py for this.
+E.g.:
+'''
+>>> import dust_test
+'''
+This enables you to test all modules and wiring one by one.

+### Data format handling at TTN webiste server
 Use the script `lora_test.py` to test your configuration and LoRa connectivity.
 ```python
     >>>import lora_test # this will send MySense info and MySense data